“Often, but not always” is of course the right answer (we say this, even knowing that some customers may take umbrage at our words!)

 2. Agents too are now expected, indeed required, to handle many different voice and text sessions simultaneously.
 Of course, no vendor worth his salt will do less than offer support for all such channels.
 But that’s not good enough.
 What is really needed is the ability for the agent to handle many such different media sessions concurrently; not in disconnected silos.

 Asking too much of agents?
 Not so.
 Think again how they all use their smartphones.
-The ability for agents to multi-task, across all media types, makes for much more interesting job experiences and cuts staff turnover, which is a major cost for many contact centers.
+The ability for agents to multi-task, across all media channels, makes for much more interesting job experiences and cuts staff turnover, which is a major cost for many contact centers.

-Going back to our opening theme about thinking ahead, we started planning to provide support for all different media types concurrently some years ago, before it even figured on people’s wishlists.
+Going back to our opening theme about thinking ahead, we started planning to provide support for all different media channels concurrently some years ago, before it even figured on people’s wishlists.
 It has been a big investment but the right decision.

 If you are not getting what we call “omnichannel on steroids” from your supplier, feel free to make contact.